jeresig/ukiyoe-web/README.md

     Most recently tested with:
     Docker v1.4.1, Fig v1.0.1, boot2docker v1.4.1

-After you've completed the installation, and are running inside of a shell (on OS X, this is done by running: `boot2docker start`) you can now run:
+After you've completed the installation you'll need to be running inside of a shell (on OS X, this is done by running: `boot2docker start`).

+If you're using boot2docker on OS X you'll probably want to expose the Mongodb port.
+You can do this by running:

+    VBoxManage modifyvm "boot2docker-vm" --natpf1 "guestmongodb,tcp,127.0.0.1,27017,,27017"

+It'll make it so that connecting to Mongodb is simpler.

+You'll then need to set up the Mongodb database.
+To start you'll need to run `fig up mongodb` to start the Mongodb server.

+### Running the servers

     fig up